What is the Lifespan of Smoke and Carbon Monoxide Detectors?

 As with pretty much everything, your smoke alarm eventually expires.
-Sensors can become less sensitive over time, making them less adept at doing their one job: detecting smoke, carbon monoxide, or potential fires.
+Sensors can become less sensitive over time, making them less adept at doing their job: detecting smoke, carbon monoxide, or potential fires.

 Replacing the equipment in your fire safety system is important both at home and in your business.
 We have developed a quick guide for home and business owners on when you should replace your smoke and carbon monoxide detectors.

 What is the Date on the Back of My Alarm or Carbon Monoxide Detector?

 The date found on the back of the equipment of your fire system is the manufacture date.
 The life of your smoke or carbon monoxide detectors begins once they are installed in your home, but if you do not know exactly when the equipment was installed use the date as a point of reference.